olcf/olcf-user-docs/software/profiling/TAU.rst

 .. image:: /images/cupti_occupancy_kernel.png
    :align: center

-- A similar approach for other metrics, not all of them can be used.
+A similar approach for other metrics, not all of them can be used.
-- TAU provides a tool called tau_cupti_avail, where we can see the list of available metrics, then we have to figure out which CUPTI metrics use these ones.
+TAU provides a tool called ``tau_cupti_avail``, where we can see the list of available metrics, then we have to figure out which CUPTI metrics use these ones.

 Tracing
 =======

-- Activate tracing and declare the data format to OTF2.
+Activate tracing and declare the data format to OTF2.
 OTF2 format is supported only by MPI and OpenSHMEM applications.

 .. code::

-	export TAU_TRACE=1
+	$ export TAU_TRACE=1
-	export TAU_TRACE_FORMAT=otf2
+	$ export TAU_TRACE_FORMAT=otf2

-- Use Vampir for Visualization
+Use Vampir for visualization.

 Selective Instrumentation